LianisDevs/holbertonschool-low_level_programming/hello_world/README.md

 * script that runs c file through preprocessor saves result to another file

 ** 1- compiler **
-* script that compiles c file but does not link
+* script that compiles c file but does not link and file name doesn't change other than extension

+** 2- Assembler **
+* script that generates assembly code and save to output file